vkdolea/age-system/README.md

 - Bug preventing rolling a Focus using a different Ability (or none).
 - When an Actor is delete from game/directory, it will also be removed from vehicles' passenger list the next time the sheet is updated.
 - Fixed a bug causing the text field on character sheet header to be innacessible in some browsers.
+- Application will not reload after changin colorsets on "Configure Settings".

 ### 0.4.1 [2021-02-22]
 #### Added